Who We Are

 IF I RECEIVE A GRANT, WHEN CAN I EXPECT TO RECEIVE THE FUNDING?

-The initial 70% of the grant funding are paid approximately 6 weeks after the application round closes.
+The initial 70% of the grant funding is paid approximately 6 weeks after the application round closes.

 DOES IMPACT INVESTMENT READY FACILITATE ACCESS TO INVESTORS?